core-wg/oscore/draft-ietf-core-object-security.md

 The maximum sender sequence number is dependent on the AEAD algorithm.
 The maximum sender sequence number is 2^40 - 1, or any algorithm specific lower limit, after which a new security context must be generated.
 The mechanism to build the nonce ({{nonce}}) assumes that the nonce is at least 56 bits, and the Partial IV is at most 40 bits.
 The mandatory-to-implement AEAD algorithm AES-CCM-16-64-128 is selected for compatibility with CCM*.

 The security level of a system with m Masters Keys of length k used together with Master Salts with entropy n is k + n - log2(m).
 Similarly, the security level of a system with m AEAD keys of length k used together with AEAD nonces of length n is k + n - log2(m).
 Security level here means that an attacker can recover one of the m keys with complexity 2^(k + n) / m.
 Protection against such attacks can be provided by increasing the size of the keys or the entropy of the Master Salt.
-The complexity of recovering a specific key is still 2^k (assuming the Master Salt/AEAD nonce is public) (see [MF00] for a overview).
+The complexity of recovering a specific key is still 2^k (assuming the Master Salt/AEAD nonce is public) (see {{MF10}} for an overview).
 The Master Secret, Sender Key, and Recipient Key must be secret, the rest of the parameters may be public.
 The Master Secret must be uniformly random.

 ## Message Segmentation